hitachinsk/SAMed/README.md

 # SAM_Medical
-The implementation of the technical report: "SAMed: Customizing SAM for Medical Image Segmentation"
+The implementation of the technical report: "SAMed: Customizing SAM for Medical Image Segmentation".
+Stay tuned.